GilsonGangadhar/E-Commerce-App/README.md

 Please watch the walkthrough-video before using the app (DEMO URL).
-And logged in and used, again click on the your "login name" to log-out.
+And once logged in and used, again click on the your "login name" to log-out.

 E-Commerce-App walkthrough : https://www.awesomescreenshot.com/video/5565761?key=aa8c2746da222bc9888667ba433f4b34